Common QR Code Mistakes Big Brands Make + Ways to Avoid Them

 Depending on which QR code platform you use and what plan you’ve subscribed to, your QR codes can expire after a certain amount of time.

-If you’re going through a months-long QR code campaign, make sure your plans are always renewed to avoid the inconvenience of having inaccessible QR codes.
+If you’re running a months-long QR code campaign, ensure your plans are always renewed to avoid the inconvenience of having inaccessible QR codes.

-It should also be noted that some QR code platforms also have a scan limit to codes made using their software.
+It should also be noted that some QR code platforms have a scan limit for codes created using their software.
 Keep this in mind alongside the expiration dates of your QR codes.

 Overcustomized QR codes